Jahed/ChatIO/README.md

 #ChatIO

-A simple cross-platform tool for controlling stuff off IRC (such as Twitch.tv chat).
-Currently only trigger key presses.
+A simple cross-platform tool for triggering key presses through IRC channels (such as Twitch.tv chat).
+Currently only triggers key presses.

 Inspired by [TwitchPlaysPokemon](http://www.twitch.tv/twitchplayspokemon).

 ##Usage
 Build the JAR or grab it [from here (not always up-to-date)](https://www.dropbox.com/sh/m4ggpmfokvkdkkt/yAQN1-L-eC/Twitch%20Robot).

 Create a config.json (see config.json.template) to connect to the IRC channel you want to listen to.
+(See [Twitch.tv's IRC help page](http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc).
+Channel names should be lowercase otherwise you won't join the same IRC channel as the one on your live channel page.)

 Create a keys.json (see keys folder) to map words to specific keys.
 Keys should map to [KeyEvent](http://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) fields (anything prefixed with 'VK_').